MichaelCurrin/learn-to-code/Version control/README.md

 - Bazaar

-## Repo hosting services
+## Code hosting services

 You can use an online service to interact with a `git` repository and use that service to share your work publically or in a private team.
 A public project can optionally allow open-source contributions from the dev community.

-Github is the most well-known, but there are few options.
-These tools work similar to Github:
+These services usually the following features:

 - You can view and manage repos, including editing code.
 - Users can be managed.
-- They all work with `git` version control.
+- Works with `git` version control.
 - Available for free, with additional benefits on subscription.

 See details of services below.

 ### Github